 The Child Health Specialization’s curriculum is based on three thematic pillars – education, research, and experiential/community learning – cutting across academic disciplines related to child health such as paediatrics, psychiatry, psychology, social work, developmental rehabilitation, education, etc.

 The Child Health Specialization utilizes existing expertise within the McMaster University and Hamilton communities; by doing so it allows for the integration of theory and knowledge with experiential learning and research skill development within the challenging context of child health.
 World-renowned teachers/facilitators, researchers and clinicians from across disciplines serve as supervisors/mentors for students with an interest in child health.

 Upon acceptance into the BHSc (Honours) program and the completion of first year, students will apply to this specialization in March.

 An understanding of human health is incomplete without an understanding of health within the global context.
 A complex web of relationships and interactions produce themes of global health that can be seen as emergent properties of the human experience.

-Students registered in Health Science 1 who are interested in this specialization should consult with an academic advisor, as we are making changes to the structure of the specialization.
+Students registered in Health Science 1 who are interested in this focussing their studies in global health should consult with an academic advisor, as we are making changes to the structure of the curriculum.